Ne Zha 2: Plot

 Before Ne Zha sets off on his third trial, he is informed that Chentang Pass was destroyed.
-Enraged, Ne Zha completes the third trial without Ao Bing's help, defeating a stone monster, Shi Ji, becoming xian and obtaining the potion.
-While Taiyi restores the Sacred Lotus with the potion and regenerates Ao Bing's body, Ne Zha joins Wuliang's forces to trap the dragons in Wuliang's giant cauldron, planning to forge the dragons and demons into elixirs.
+Enraged, Ne Zha completes the third trial without Ao Bing's help, defeating the stone spirit Shi Ji, becoming xian and obtaining the potion.
+While Taiyi restores the Sacred Lotus with the potion and regenerates Ao Bing's body, Ne Zha joins Wuliang's forces to trap the dragons in Wuliang's giant cauldron, planning to forge the dragons and demons into Pills of Immortality.
 However, the other three dragon kings turn against Ao Guang by collaborating with Wuliang to escape the cauldron.

-Li Jing and Lady Yin arrive at the cauldron unharmed with Ao Bing and Taiyi to explain the truth.
-They reveal that Wuliang ordered the destruction of Chentang Pass, not the dragons.
-In a flashback, Shen deduces the dragon kings' betrayal and involvement in the massacre.
-The Chan sect wanted to frame Ao Guang for the attack to destroy the dragons and ensure the heavenly sect's domination.
-Nezha's parents escaped the destruction as Shen took a last stand to defend the city.
+However, Li Jing and Lady Yin arrive at the cauldron unharmed with Ao Bing and Taiyi to explain the truth: Wuliang ordered the destruction of Chentang Pass and framed the dragons for it; he even convinced the other dragon kings to betray Ao Guang and frame him for the attack, all part of Wuliang's true plot to ensure the heavenly sect's domination.
+Nezha's parents escaped the destruction while Shen, who knew the truth of the attack, took a last stand to defend the city.

-The two parties battle until Wuliang casts Ne Zha's group into the cauldron.
-As the heat of the cauldron rises, the prisoners are transformed into elixirs, including Lady Yin.
+Exposed, Wuliang casts Ne Zha's group into the cauldron.
+As the heat of the cauldron rises, the prisoners are transformed into Pills of Immortality, including Lady Yin.
 A grieving Ne Zha absorbs the cauldron's samadhi fire, solidifying his new body, and thus is reborn.
-Alongside the dragons and demons, Ne Zha and Ao Bing break the cauldron and force the heavenly armies to retreat.
-In the aftermath, Ao Guang leads the remaining dragons into hiding somewhere in the sea, with the exception of Ao Bing, who stays behind to help Ne Zha expose Wuliang's nature.
+Alongside the dragons and demons, Ne Zha and Ao Bing break the cauldron and force Wuliang and his cohorts to retreat.
+In the aftermath, Ao Guang leads the remaining dragons and demons into hiding in the seas while allowing Ao Bing to stay behind and help Ne Zha expose Wuliang's nature.

-In a mid-credits scene, Wuliang heads to a secret prison to negotiate with the captive Shen Gongbao and Shen's father Zhengdao, hoping to recruit them, only to be trapped after cursing a warden to sleep for mocking his injuries.
-Ne Zha's older 'Xian' brothers, Jinzha and Muzha are summoned to meet with Wuliang, but cannot find him when they arrive.
+Wuliang, Deero, and Crana head to a secret prison where Wuliang negotiates with the captive Shen Gongbao and Shen Zhengdao, hoping to recruit them, only to be trapped after Wuliang cursed a warden to sleep for 10 years for mocking his injuries, and that his registered injuries have healed.
+Ne Zha's older xian brothers Jinzha and Muzha are summoned to meet with Wuliang, but cannot find him when they arrive.
+Deero and Crana work to get Wuliang's injuries back to match the registered picture.